Photo of University Hall

 Profile

-Dr. Chris King is an Associate Professor of Psychology and the Director of Clinical Training (DCT) for the PhD Program in Clinical Psychology.
-He is a licensed psychologist in New Jersey and New York State, and a licensed attorney in Pennsylvania.
-Dr. King can be reached at the contact information above, or at the separate email link below in regards to his role as DCT.
-See also the below link to Dr. King's LinkedIn page.
+I am an Associate Professor of Psychology and the current Director of Clinical Training (DCT) for the PhD Program in Clinical Psychology at Montclair State.
+I am a licensed psychologist in New Jersey and New York State, and a licensed attorney in Pennsylvania.
+I can be reached at the contact information above, or at the separate email below in connection to my role as DCT.

 Specialization

-Among other reasons, due to his primary obligation to MSU applicants and incoming or current MSU students, many of whom are interested in his research lab, Dr. King very rarely invites others (e.g., high school students, those seeking postbac research experience) to join his lab.
+My research lab focuses on forensic psychology, correctional psychology, police and public safety psychology, and mental health law.
+The link to my research lab website is provided below, in addition to other websites reflecting some of my research.
+Due to my primary obligation to Montclair State applicants and incoming or current Montclair State students, many of whom are interested in my research lab, I very rarely consider others (e.g., high school students, those seeking postbac research experience) to join my lab.

 Resume/CV